-But then you take a bite and think, "By golly, that old Quaker has some brains under that big, stupid hat after all."
+But then you take a bite and think, "By golly, I guess that old Quaker has some brains after all."

 But then I say, "No, no, my children.
 I made these granola bars."

-And then you think, "By golly, that old Yammie has some brains under that big, awesome hat after all."
+And then you think, "By golly, I guess that old Yammie has some brains after all."

 Because these are the best granola bars you will ever crunch upon in your life.
 Nice crispy edges, nice chewy center, nice combo of crunchy and crispy chunks of goodness within.

 I've been trying to make good granola bars for quite some time now.
-I used to just add some extra honey to my granola and press it into a pan before baking it, but those turned out pretty horrible.
-Just soggy and crumbly.
+I used to just add some extra honey to my granola and press it into a pan before baking it, but those weren't right.
 Once I added more sugar and they got as hard as rocks.
 My brother Tay gnawed on them anyways.
 But this time I decided to add some flour.
 It worked.
 I feel a little bit retarded for not thinking of that before.
 The flour just helped bind it all together like nothing else could.
 Plus, I used graham flour... again.
 You really need to try it guys.
 It's so good.
 I think it's healthy too.
 I mean, it's brown.
 Brown stuff is usually healthy.
 Like brown bread.
 And brownies.
 Brownies are healthy, right?

 By the way, what's patience?
 Does anybody know what it is?
 Or how I can acquire some?
 Because I hear that it can help out when you have a problem with burning your tongue on scalding hot chocolate chips.

 Anyway, don't be afraid to play around with this recipe.
 It's pretty versatile.
 You can add nuts, sunflower seeds, different cereals, dried fruit, etc. Just be creative.

 Chewy and Crispy Peanut Butter Chocolate Chip Granola Bars